overhide/pay2my.app/howto/README.md

 The "hub" takes care of talking to external services and ledgers, acting as a glue between those and the various other components rendered.
-The first component rendered on our page &mdash; albeit as a modal in reaction to clicks on other components &mdash; will be the [pay2myapp-login](https://github.com/overhide/pay2my.app#pay2myapp-login-) component:
+The first component rendered on our page &mdash; albeit as a modal in reaction to clicks on other components &mdash; will be the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-login-">pay2myapp-login</a> component:

 ```
 12.     <pay2myapp-login hubId="demo-hub"